Florence Maybrick: Early life

 Florence Maybrick was born Florence Elizabeth Chandler in Mobile, Alabama.
 She was the daughter of William George Chandler, a one-time mayor of Mobile and a partner in the banking firm of St. John Powers and Company, and Caroline Chandler Du Barry, née Holbrook.
 Florence's father had died before her birth.
-Her mother remarried a third time in 1872 to Baron Adolph von Roques, a cavalry officer in the Eighth Cuirassier Regiment of the German Army.
+Her mother married in 1872 her third husband Baron Adolph von Roques, a cavalry officer in the Eighth Cuirassier Regiment of the German Army.

 Marriage

 While travelling by ship to the United Kingdom, Florence met James Maybrick, a cotton merchant from Liverpool.
-Other passengers were either amused or shocked by a 19-year-old girl spending so much time alone in the company of Maybrick, who was 23 years her senior.
-On 27 July 1881, the couple were married at St James's Church, Piccadilly, in London.
+Other passengers were shocked by a 17-year-old girl spending so much time alone in the company of Maybrick, who was 23 years her senior.
+A year later, on 27 July 1881, the couple were married at St James's Church, Piccadilly, in London.
 They settled in Battlecrease House, Aigburth, a suburb of Liverpool.